 - (a) the Annual Report which is distributed to shareholders if they have elected to receive a printed version and is otherwise available for viewing and downloading from the Company's website; - (b) the AGM and other general meetings (the notices for which are available for viewing and downloading from the Company's website) called in accordance with the Corporations Act and to obtain shareholder approvals as appropriate.
-The Managing Director and Chairman (as appropriate) gives an address at the AGM updating shareholders on the Company's activities; - (c) Half-Yearly Directors' and Financial Reports, which are available for viewing and downloading from the Company's website; - (d) Quarterly Activities and Cash Flow Reports, which are available for viewing and downloading from the Company's website; - (e) Quarterly Investor Update Newsletters, which are available for viewing and downloading from the Company's website; and - (f) other announcements released to ASX as required under the continuous disclosure requirements of the ASX Listing Rules and other information that may be mailed to shareholders, which are available for viewing and downloading from the Company's website.
+The Managing Director and Chairman (as appropriate) gives an address at the AGM updating shareholders on the Company's activities; - (c) Half-Yearly Directors' and Financial Reports, which are available for viewing and downloading from the Company's website; - (d) Quarterly Activities and Cash Flow Reports, which are available for viewing and downloading from the Company's website; - (e) Company Updates, which are available for viewing and downloading from the Company's website; and - (f) other announcements released to ASX as required under the continuous disclosure requirements of the ASX Listing Rules and other information that may be mailed to shareholders, which are available for viewing and downloading from the Company's website.

-The Managing Director (and or the Corporate Affairs Manager, where appropriate) has general responsibility to speak to the media, investors and analysts on the Company's behalf.
-Other Directors or Senior Executives may be given a brief to do so on particular occasions (where appropriate).
+The Managing Director has general responsibility to speak to the media, investors and analysts on the Company's behalf.